 The second thing you’ll notice upon launching this game, (the first being its awesome menu music) is its alarming lack of configuration settings.
 Next to no graphics settings, not even V-Sync!
 The unofficial patches don’t address this.

 Thankfully it is not FPS capped and has no issues running at high frame rates (as in further glitches aren’t introduced).
-Forcing V-Sync through NVIDIA drivers works flawlessly.
+Forcing V-Sync through NVIDIA drivers works flawlessly, and it should for AMD drivers as well.

 Bloodlines uses an alpha version of Source engine so it will always be rather unpolished.
 With the unofficial patch, you can expect issues with AI (although they aren’t as severe as expected).
 The game is still stable with the unofficial patch and easily playable, but not polished.
 We’ll get more specific later in this review.

-Two races in particular, Nosferatu and Malkavian, affect the game more than the others.
+Two clans in particular, Nosferatu and Malkavian, affect the game more than the others.
 Nosferatus are hideous, monstrous creatures, such that the public cannot even see them or else they endanger all supernaturals.
 If you play as a Nosferatu and get too close to a person, you will violate the Masquerade unless you kill them before they alert anyone else.
 Every Masquerade violation removes a Masquerade point, and losing all five will end the game in failure.
-It is possible to redeem Masquerade points.
+It is possible to redeem Masquerade points through your actions.

 Malkavian players are also seen differently by virtually everyone in the game, and have unique dialogue all the time.
 The undertone for Malkavian is insanity, something inherent to their bloodline.
-The entire game was rewritten for both Nosferatu and Malkavian characters, and other races have unique dialogue as well, and so do specific race + gender combinations.
+The entire game was rewritten for both Nosferatu and Malkavian characters, and other clans have unique dialogue and encounters as well, and so do specific clan + gender combinations.
+So even the other clans/races besides Malkavian and Nosferatu bring more changes than every RPG I’ve played other than Arcanum.

-By 2004 standards, Bloodlines had fluid but still unremarkable combat.
-By today’s standards it is somewhat clunky (feeding most of all) and lacks some of the responsiveness from well designed skill-based action games, but the amount of variety helps.
-No iron sights for guns and a crosshair size depending on your guns skill like Deus Ex.
-Basic melee weapon functionality; attack with LMB by default with your swing being determined by your stance/movement, blocking is present and the window for blocking is on the strict side meaning timing is important.
-Sneak attacks from behind on unsuspecting victims are possible and result in an instant kill.
+By 2004 standards, Bloodlines had somewhat fluid but still unremarkable combat.
+By today’s standards it is only slightly clunky and lacks some of the responsiveness from well designed skill-based action games, but the amount of variety helps.
+It features no iron sights for guns and a crosshair size that depends on your firearms skill like Deus Ex.
+Melee combat is simple: attack with LMB by default with your swing being determined by your stance/movement, blocking is present and the window for blocking is on the strict side meaning timing is important.
+Sneak attacks from behind on unsuspecting victims are possible and result in an instant kill if executed in time.
 No non-lethal takedowns.

 I take issue with feeding being able to fail on unsuspecting victims.
 This shouldn’t happen.
 Success of feeding is based on your unarmed skill which alone is perfect, but I feel that this should only apply to combat scenarios.

-Different melee weapons swing at different speeds depending on weight, balance is good as is also the case for guns.
+Different melee weapons swing at different speeds depending on weight.
 There is a surprising amount of guns, it doesn’t have the most in the world but it has enough for anyone, for this type of game.
 Headshots are far more damaging but not instant kills even on mortals.
 Kindred are of course much more durable than mortals, as is part of the lore and this extends to you.
-Maximum health is somewhat dependent on race, as are Disciplines which are supernatural powers.
-Different races get different Disciplines.
+Maximum health is somewhat dependent on race/clan, as are Disciplines which are supernatural powers.
+Different clans get different Disciplines.
 Bloodlines does not hold back with its role-playing.

 Your health meter regenerates slowly on its own (stat dependent like everything else) but is sped up by feeding, which if you haven’t guessed refers to drinking the blood of mortals.
-A health item exists as well.
+You can also acquire blood packs, which are healing items in 3 flavors.
 There is a blood meter that is akin to “mana” or “magicka” and it is drained by the use of Disciplines.
 This blood meter is increased directly by feeding.
-Blood packs are a usable inventory item containing blood for feeding on the go, and there are three kinds with varying effectiveness.

 You can feed on humans or rats.
 Rats are far less nourishing but are nourishing enough for Nosferatus.
-Every race other than Nosferatu can pursue a “romance” option (not actually romance at all) and some of them can become blood dolls who let you feed on them willingly, useful for gameplay purposes.
+Every race other than Nosferatu can pursue a “romance” option (not actually romance at all, just a personal blood doll) and other NPCs become blood dolls who let you feed on them willingly, useful for gameplay purposes.

 The inventory is not good.
 It is not weight dependent which is fine, nor is it space dependent.
 Technically you can carry as much as you want (but not as much of one item as you want, like ammo or health items), but it is possible to pick up more items than the inventory is capable of displaying, in which case you will have to drop visible items to access hidden ones because there is no scrolling.